LORENZO DE' MENLO

 Free will, in practice, is the ability to consciously act in ways that cannot be predicted.
 Does a person have free will?
 A person is part of the overall universe, and the universe is too complex and vast to be precisely and accurately predictable.
-There are far too many events and variables at any one time for anyone to predict the precise configuration of the universe—or even a minute part of the universe, such as a person—at any time in the future.
+There are far too many events and variables at any one time for anyone to predict the precise configuration of the universe—or even a minute part of the universe, such as a person, even oneself—at any time in the future.
 The lack of precise predictability is compounded by the fact that measuring some aspect of the universe, in an effort to learn about it, itself causes changes to the universe.
 Thus, because the conscious actions of an individual can never be precisely and accurately predicted, free will exists in every practical sense.

-It can be argued that an all-knowing god, who perceives the exact configuration of every single particle, field, and force in the universe at every moment, would recognize that the universe is actually deterministic—that free will is just an illusion.
+It can be argued that an all-knowing god, who perceives the exact configuration of every single particle, field, and force in the universe at every moment, would recognize that the universe is actually deterministic and thus predictable—that free will is just an illusion.
 It is likely that absolute free will actually is an illusion.
-For an all-knowing god to even exist, there could not be free will in the universe.
+For an all-knowing god, who knows the future, to even exist, there could not be free will in the universe.
 However, unless that god's information on the future is available to us (and there's no hint that it is), it doesn't alter the unpredictability of our conscious behavior, and thus our functional free will.
 Ironically, such a god could not have free will itself in any way that affects the universe, as that would allow it to change the future at any time, preventing it from knowing the future with certainty.
 If a god knows everything that it will do in the future, it doesn't have free will.
 A god can be all-knowing (without free will) or all-powerful (with free will), but not both.